isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-05-08-history-through-postcards.md

 <br/>
 <img src="/images/Vol-16-issue-1/Postcards/Fall_of_Singapore.png">

 Produced to mark the fall of Singapore in February 1942, this postcard features three different commemorative postmarks and postage stamps.
 A Japanese stamp collector had intentionally visited the post office on three separate occasions to collect these postmarks.
-From the left: the first anniversary of the Pacific War (dated 8 December 1942); the fall of Singapore (dated 20 February 1942 at Nagoya); and the second anniversary of the Pacific War (dated 8 December 1943).
-Dated 1942 and 1943. <i>Accession no.: B32413808G_0030.</i>
+From the left: the first anniversary of the Pacific War (dated 8 December 1942); the fall of Singapore (dated 20 February 1942 at Nagoya); and the second anniversary of the Pacific War (dated 8 December 1943). <i>Dated 1942 and 1943</i>. <i>Accession no.: B32413808G_0030.</i>

 </div>